ids1024/rust-minix/README.md

 For the moment, this is set up to allow cross compiling from Linux.
 Other systems with Rust compiler may work, but are not tested.

+`make` is used to build a copy of `std` targeting Minix.
+Then the `cargo-minix` script can be used instead of cargo to set all the necessary environmental variables so that the `i586-unknown-minix` target and `std` is available.

+`cargo-minix` should either be run in a subdirectory of this repo, or the `.cargo` directory created by `make` must be copied.

 ```bash
 export MINIX_TOOLDIR=~/minix/obj.i386/tooldir.Linux-4.20.1-arch1-1-ARCH-x86_64
 export MINIX_ROOT=~/minix/obj.i386/destdir.i386